omegatron01/Customer-Conversion-Predicton/README.md

 Sample Request Payload
 The model expects a JSON object similar to this:

-JSON

 {
-  "job": "retired",
-  "duration": 445,
-  "outcome": "success"
+  "lead_source": "events",
+  "industry" : "healthcare",
+  "number_of_courses_viewed" : 5,
+  "annual_income" : 78796.0,
+  "employment_status" : "unemployed",
+  "location" : "australia",
+  "interaction_count" : 3,
+  "lead_score" : 0.69
   }

 Sample Response
 The API returns the probability of conversion:

-JSON

 {
   "conversion": true,
   "conversion_probability": 0.8269
 }

 ##Local Development (Without Docker)
 If you wish to run it locally without Docker:

 Create a virtual environment: